loda-lang/loda-lang.github.io/list7.markdown

 * [A355914](https://oeis.org/A355914) ([program](/edit/?oeis=355914)): a(n) = gcd(b(n-1),b(n)), where b(n) = A351871(n).
 * [A355928](https://oeis.org/A355928) ([program](/edit/?oeis=355928)): Squarefree part of the sum of divisors of n.
 * [A355929](https://oeis.org/A355929) ([program](/edit/?oeis=355929)): Difference between the squarefree part of the sum of divisors of n and the squarefree part of n.
+* [A355930](https://oeis.org/A355930) ([program](/edit/?oeis=355930)): Sum of the prime indices of n minus the sum of the prime indices of the smallest number with same prime signature as n, when the sum is taken with multiplicity, as in A056239.
 * [A355931](https://oeis.org/A355931) ([program](/edit/?oeis=355931)): Greatest common divisor of the odd part of n and sigma(n), where sigma is the sum of divisors function.
 * [A355932](https://oeis.org/A355932) ([program](/edit/?oeis=355932)): a(n) = gcd(sigma(n), sigma(A003961(n))), where A003961 is fully multiplicative with a(p) = nextprime(p).
 * [A355933](https://oeis.org/A355933) ([program](/edit/?oeis=355933)): a(n) = A003973(n) / gcd(sigma(n), A003973(n)), where A003973(n) = sigma(A003961(n)) and A003961 is fully multiplicative with a(p) = nextprime(p).